torquebox/torquebox.org/news/2011-02-09-hasingleton-services.md

 title: High Availability Singleton Services in TorqueBox
 author: Ben Browning
 layout: news
-tags: [ hasingleton, services, cluster ]
+tags: [ hasingleton, services, clustering ]
 ---

 This is the second article in a series exploring TorqueBox